michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 37. Afterward arose Jihuda Galiloya in the days when men were enregistered for the head-silver, and tempted much people after him; and he died, and all they who went after him were scattered.

-38. And now I say to you, keep aloof from these men, and dismiss them; for if from men be this imaginationOr, thought. and this work, it will be dissolved and end;
+38. And now I say to you, keep aloof from these men, and dismiss them; for if from men be this imagination

 39. but if it be from Aloha, there is no power in your hands to bring it to an end: lest you should be found to have arisen against Aloha.